twitter/finagle/guide/_sources/Metrics.txt

 .. _fail_fast_stats:

-These client stats give insight into how finagle handles services where it can't make a connection.
+The client stats under the `failfast` scope give insight into how finagle handles services where it can't make a connection.

 .. include:: metrics/FailFast.rst